 Vitamin A and Beta-Carotene

-Vitamin A plays an important role in boosting your immune system and keeping your eyes and bones healthy.
-Beta-carotene is an orangey-red pigment that’s found in fruit and vegetables and your body turns it into vitamin A.
+Vitamin A plays an important role in boosting the immune system and keeping our eyes and bones healthy.
+Beta-carotene is an orangey-red pigment that’s found in fruit and vegetables which the body turns into vitamin A.

-Foods that are high in beta-carotene and vitamin A include dark leafy greens, sweet potatoes, carrots, broccoli, butternut squash, peppers, cantaloupe melon, apricots, peas, and lettuce.
-One study of people eating cereals that were fortified with iron found that consuming vitamin A alongside it increased absorption by up to 200%.
+Foods high in beta-carotene and vitamin A include dark leafy greens, sweet potatoes, carrots, broccoli, butternut squash, peppers, cantaloupe melon, apricots, peas, and lettuce.
+This study found that consuming vitamin A alongside iron increased absorption by up to 200%.

-To learn more about the role of vitamin A, you might want to check out our complete guide here.
+To learn more about the role of vitamin A, you might want to check out our complete guide.

 Polyphenols

-Tea, coffee and wine are all high in polyphenols, and because these are often consumed with meals, we may not be getting as much iron as we think.
+Tea, coffee, and wine are all high in polyphenols.
 In fact, drinking just one cup of tea with a meal can reduce iron absorption by 60–70%.

 If you enjoy tea or coffee with breakfast, it’s best to wait at least half an hour after you’ve eaten to have your drink and enjoy a glass of orange juice with your breakfast instead.
-Similarly, if you like to drink wine with dinner, it’s best to try to wait a while before pouring yourself a glass, to make sure you absorb as much iron as possible.
+Similarly, if you like to drink wine with dinner, to absorb as much iron as possible it’s best to try to wait a while before pouring yourself a glass.

 Should I take an iron supplement?

 If you’ve tried making changes to your diet but your iron levels are still low, you may want to consider taking iron supplements.
-If you have especially low iron levels, your GP may suggest that you begin taking supplements immediately.
-Because they can produce results faster than changes to diet, supplements are often the preferred choice of treatment for iron deficiency.
+Because they can produce results faster than changes to diet, supplements are also often recommended as treatment for iron deficiency.

 Once you start taking iron supplements, you should have your blood tested regularly.
-This will show you whether your iron levels have increased or not and ensure you don’t end up taking too much.
+This will show whether your iron levels have increased and ensure you don’t end up taking too much.

 Iron supplements come as tablets, capsules, or as a liquid that you swallow.
-You can get these on prescription or buy them from pharmacies, supermarkets, or health food shops, both locally or online.
+You can get these on prescription or buy them from pharmacies, supermarkets, or online.

-Amazon has a good selection that come in varying strengths.
 When comparing supplements, be sure to check the amount of elemental iron – this is the amount of iron that’s actually available for absorption.
-Your GP should be able to tell you the exact dose you need and may even suggest a particular supplement.
+Your GP should be able to tell you the exact dose you need.

-According to the NHS, you shouldn’t take more than 17mg of iron supplements a day, unless advised by your doctor.
-This is because if you frequently take more than 20mg of iron a day, there can be possible side effects.
+According to the NHS, adults shouldn’t take more than 17mg of iron supplements a day, unless advised by your doctor.

-People who have the inherited condition of hemochromatosis also need to be particularly cautious about taking iron supplements.
+People who have the inherited condition hemochromatosis also need to be particularly cautious of taking iron supplements.
 While most people only absorb around 10% of all the iron they consume, people with hemochromatosis absorb up to 30%, which means that their iron stores can be raised to dangerous levels.

 Final thoughts...

 Iron is a key mineral that our bodies need to function.
-It’s also important for maintaining the health of our immune system.
-While most people can get enough iron from eating a healthy, balanced diet, people with certain medical conditions may be more prone to low iron levels and may need to take iron supplements to ensure their levels are high enough.
+It’s also important for maintaining immune system health.
+While most people can get enough iron from eating a healthy, balanced diet, people with certain medical conditions may be more prone to low iron levels and may need to take iron supplements.

-If you’re worried about your iron levels, it’s important to speak to your GP as soon as possible.
-As with most things, the sooner you detect low iron levels, the easier it will be to rectify.
+If you’re worried about your iron levels, it’s important to speak to your GP.